 Your Medicare card, often called your Medicare red, white, and blue card, is your proof of Medicare coverage.
 It has a few key pieces of information on it:

-Your Medicare ID number, which consists of a series of letters and numbers
+Your Medicare ID number, which is unique to you, consists of a series of letters and numbers.

 For reference, below is a sample of what your Medicare red, white, and blue card should look like.

 You may be able to access your Medicare card before you receive it in the mail.
 To check, log into your Medicare account.
-From here, you can print your card.
+From there, you can print your card.

 If you choose to enroll in a Medicare Advantage plan, you’ll receive an insurance card from your carrier.
 You’ll use this card at the doctor’s office instead of your Medicare red, white, and blue card.
 If your Medicare Advantage plan also comes with prescription drug coverage (as many do), you’ll also use this card at the pharmacy.